-\begin{acks} Wang, Grundy and Madugalla are supported by ARC Laureate Fellowship FL190100035.
+\begin{acks} Wang, Grundy and Madugalla are supported by the ARC Laureate Fellowship FL190100035.
 We would like to acknowledge Daniel Gaspar Figueiredo, Elton Lobo, Michael Wheeler, and Paul Jansons for helping us recruit participants for the user study.
-Special thanks to all the participants for sharing their valuable perspectives and experiences.
-The following colleagues provided valuable assistance in the form of comments on earlier drafts, data analysis, prototype evaluation and/or graphics in the study: Dulaji Hidellaarachchi, Elizabeth Manias, Kashumi Madampe and Weimin Wang.
-We are grateful to Rashina Hoad for her assistance in applying Socio-Technical Grounded Theory (STGT) for data analysis in our paper.
+We extend our sincere thanks to all the end-user participants for sharing their valuable experiences and perspectives, and to the software practitioners who contributed insightful feedback that helped strengthen the proposed guidelines.
+Special thanks to Rashina Hoda for her guidance in applying Socio-Technical Grounded Theory (STGT) for data analysis and to Md Shamsujjoha for helping refine the presentation of the guideline section in this paper.
+The following colleagues provided valuable assistance in the form of comments on earlier drafts, data analysis, prototype evaluation, and/or graphics in the study: Dulaji Hidellaarachchi, Elizabeth Manias, Kashumi Madampe, Suyu Ma and Weimin Wang.

 \end{acks}